Learn-Together-Pro/ComputerScience/dbms/questions.md

 - Define the MERGE statement in SQL and illustrate its application with an example.
 - Which SQL operations are reversible with a rollback, and which are irreversible?
 - What is the purpose of the `COALESCE` function in SQL?

+## SQL :: Window Functions

+- Can aggregate functions be repurposed as window functions in SQL, and if so, how is this achieved?
+- Detail the differences among the ROW_NUMBER, RANK, DENSE_RANK and NTILE window functions in SQL.
+- Detail the differences among the CUME_DIST and PERCENT_RANK window functions in SQL.
+- Define Analytical functions in SQL.

 ## SQL :: Code